Tanmay2028/nomad-camels-plugin/docs/index.md

-# Welcome to the `nomad-parser-plugins-camels-files` documentation
+# Welcome to the `nomad-camels-plugin` documentation

 Parser for HDF5 files coming from NOMAD CAMELS.